 Purchases of books are recorded as expenditures when acquired and are not included in capital assets.

-Depreciation expense of the governmental activities for the year ended June 30, 2014, was \$141,908.
+Depreciation expense of the governmental activities for the year ended June 30, 2016 was \$160,619 and was included as part of the library services expense line item on the statement of activities.